geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/index.rst

 		*Harvesting Metadata Fragments*

 As shown above, an example of a metadata fragment is the gmd:contactInfo element of an iso19139 document.
 This element contains contact details for an individual or an organisation.
-If a fragment is stored in the geonetwork database as a subtemplate for a given person or organisation, then this fragment can be referenced in metadata records where this organisation or individual is specified using an XML linking mechanism called XLink.
+If a fragment is stored in the GeoNetwork database as a subtemplate for a given person or organisation, then this fragment can be referenced in metadata records where this organisation or individual is specified using an XML linking mechanism called XLink.
 An example of an XLink is shown in the following diagram.

 .. figure:: web-harvesting-xlinks.png